as-grm/on_class/README.md

 Install them via **conda** system, from conda-forge:<br>
 $> conda install numpy skyfiled astropy basemap

+**!!!
+Important !!!**

-**Important:** before first start of *Celestial navigation* programs you must run:<br>
+Before the first start of any *Celestial navigation* programs, you must *first* run the following program:

+ - *nav_tools/refresh_database.ipynb*

-*nav_tools/refresh_database.ipynb* to load time frame data!
+It will download the time frame database!
 After running any program for the first time, it will download two additional astronomical databases.